quantumopticslkb-user/LKB_mkdocs/docs/admin/computers.md

 ### CNRS Account (Janus)

 This account is created automatically when you have an LKB account.
-You can then connect to Janus authentification service (add link).
+You can then connect to [Janus authentification service](https://magelan.cnrs.fr/).
 It centralizes all the CNRS tools.

 ## Contact the LKB IT support